-- 2.11.1 All the parties involved in the examination process are obliged to maintain academic integrity and ethical conduct so as to ensure smooth conduct of the examinations.
-Violations of examination regulations shall be subject to disciplinary action. - 2.11.2 For the purpose of these regulations, examination irregularities include but not limited to: - a) Cheating before the examination, which mostly involves leakage.
-Examination is said to have leaked if its contents or any part of it is disclosed prior to taking the examination;

-- b) Cheating during marking.
+- 2.15.1 All the parties involved in the examination process are obliged to maintain academic integrity and ethical conduct so as to ensure smooth conduct of the examinations.
+Violations of examination regulations shall be subject to disciplinary action. - 2.15.2 For the purpose of these regulations, examination irregularities include but not limited to: - a) Cheating before the examination, which mostly involves leakage.
+Examination is said to have leaked if its contents or any part of it is disclosed prior to taking the examination; - b) Cheating during marking.
 Marker malpractice is deliberate alteration of mark designed to inflate or deflate a candidate's original mark.
-This can be initiated by examination officials, by students making contact with markers, or markers making contact with students. - c) Cheating during the examination which involves acts like impersonation, carrying unauthorized materials like mobile phones and the likes as described under regulation 2.11.3 of this Examination Regulation Guidelines, external assistance, smuggling of foreign materials, access to foreign materials, copying, collusion, intimidation and substitution of scripts; - d) Attempting to copy or to make references to unauthorized materials in the examination room; - e) Communicating with other students, either verbally or through other means, during the examination without permission from the invigilator; - f) Permitting a student to copy from another student's paper; - g) Obtaining, or endeavouring to obtain assistance from any other person directly or indirectly or endeavouring to give assistance to any student; - h) Removing examination answer book/sheet from the examination room; - i) Starting to attempt the examination before being authorized to do so; - j) Continuing to attempt the examination after being ordered to stop; - Failing to comply with any other examination rules, regulations, or directions given by the invigilator(s); - Destroying or attempting to destroy evidence relating to any suspected irregularity; - Reproducing the works of another person or persons in course work assignments or research report without acknowledgement and with the intention to deceive (Plagiarism). - n) Leaving the examination room to read at pre-hidden notes - o) Drunkenness or doing any disorderly conduct or unbecoming behaviour in the examination room. - 2.11.3 For the purpose of these regulations, unauthorized materials include but not Limited to: - a) Any written or printed material - b) Crib note (Answers) - c) Cellular or mobile phone and its accessories - d) Smart watch, pen or any smart technological materials
+This can be initiated by examination officials, by students making contact with markers, or markers making contact with students. - c) Cheating during the examination which involves acts like impersonation, carrying unauthorized materials like mobile phones and the likes as described under regulation 2.15.3 of this Examination Regulations and Guidelines, external assistance, smuggling of foreign materials, access to foreign materials, copying, collusion, intimidation and substitution of scripts; - d) Attempting to copy or to make references to unauthorized materials in the examination room; - e) Doing examination on behalf of another student, or asking another student to do examination on his/her behalf; - f) Communicating with other students, either verbally or through other means, during the examination without permission from the invigilator;

+- g) Permitting a student to copy from another student's paper; - h) Obtaining, or endeavouring to obtain assistance from any other person directly or indirectly or endeavouring to give assistance to any student; - i) Removing examination answer book/sheet from the examination room; - j) Starting to attempt the examination before being authorized to do so; - k) Continuing to attempt the examination after being ordered to stop: - I) Failing to comply with any other examination rules, regulations, or directions given by the invigilator(s): - m) Destroying or attempting to destroy evidence relating to any suspected irregularity: - Reproducing the works of another person or persons in coursework assignments or research report without acknowledgement and with the intention to deceive (Plagiarism); - o) Leaving the examination room to read at pre-hidden notes; - p) Drunkenness or doing any disorderly conduct or unbecoming behaviour in the examination room; - q) Entering into examination room by using another student's identity card.

+2.15.3 For the purpose of these regulations, unauthorized materials include but not Limited to:

+- a) Any written or printed material

+- b) Crib note (Answers)

+- c) Cellular or mobile phone and its accessories

+- d) Smart watch, pen or any smart technological materials

 - e) Pager

 - f) Radio

 - g) Radio cassette or any type of cassette players

 - h) CD Player

 - i) VCD/DVD

-- j) Computer, I pads and Tablets
+- j) Computer, Ipads and Tablets

 - k) Magazines

 - I) Any kind of drinks, food stuffs and drugs

 - m) Purse, bag and wallet

 - n) Jacket, coat, head piece/cover, Kanga, and any form of cloth assisting in hiding unauthorized materials

 - o) Programmable calculator

 - p) Expired or Forged student Identity Card

-- Any kind of material that may assist a candidate to cheat or disturb other candidates in the examinations
+- q) Any kind of material that may assist a candidate to cheat or disturb other candidates in the examinations

-- r) Any other material as may be specified by the Academic Committee from time to time.
+- Any other material as may be specified by the Academic Committee from time to time.

-Any Candidate found with any of the unauthorized materials listed above (a-r) in the examination room shall be guilty with examination irregularities and his /her results shall be nullified or discontinued from studies or both of them.
+- 2.15.4 Any Candidate found with any of the unauthorized materials listed above (a-r) in the examination room shall be guilty with examination irregularities and his/her

+results shall be nullified or discontinued from the level of studies or both of them.